Yaromey/ssh-per-project/README.md

 - Hairloss and broken keyboard due to stress of not getting it to work 👨🏻‍🦲

 ## Solution in a nutshell:
 Remove your current remote and add it via another way!
+Below I'll try to explain it to you step-by-step.
+Feel free to ask questions if you can't get it to work.

 ## Assumptions
 1. Your terminal is running in the `~/.ssh/` folder.